Fujifilm GFX 50R vs Sony A7 II

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the GFX 50R and A7 II can be found, respectively, in the Fujifilm GFX 50R Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm GFX 50R and the Sony A7 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.